The Balancing Act: Retirement Savings, College Funding and Caregiving

 By: The Experts at The Mutual Fund Store

 If you find yourself attempting to meet financial obligations for three generations — your children, your parents and you — there might not be enough money to go around.
 Since something has to give, you need to prioritize.
-Having a plan in place will help you to make rational decisions that aren’t driven by emotional responses.
+Having a plan in place will help you to make rational decisions about retirement savings that aren’t driven by emotional responses.

 Imagine these circumstances: you have a parent who’s in poor health and needs to move in with you and/or requires help that takes a lot of your time, plus you have children at home with an eye toward college.
 Perhaps you have already found yourself in this situation.
 Your gut tells you that you should leave your job to care for your parent for six months or a year, but you realize the financial implications of that course would be far-reaching.
 What should you do?
 It is definitely a challenge being part of the sandwich generation.

 Each situation is different, and every person will feel differently about various obligations.
 There isn’t a one-size-fits-all solution, but everyone needs a plan.
 We recommend you start with these important considerations:

 Prioritizing Elder Care, Retirement Savings and College Savings